kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 * Graceful handling when feature gate is disabled: delay is silently not applied (no error)
 * Unit and e2e tests are completed with sufficient coverage

-For downward API exposing CPU states feature
-* Feature implemented behind the `DownwardAPIAssignedResources`
-* Validation logic is in-place in kube-apiserver
-* Kubelet has support for CPU manager exposure in the pod
-* Unit testing and e2e testing for downward API enhancement for CPU exposure

 #### Alpha2

-For scale down delay feature
 * No unresolved critical bugs.
 * Bugs reported by users have been addressed
 * Generalization of scale down delay to another type of resources has been analyzed.
 * New metrics or events will be considered to improve the observability of this feature.

-For downward API exposing CPU states feature
-* Exposing Memory Manager information (e.g., `assigned.memset`) via the Downward API.
-* unit testing and e2e testing for downward API enhancement for memory exposure.

 #### Beta